 A. We will bear the cost of soliciting proxies.
 In addition to solicitation by mail, our directors, officers and employees may solicit proxies by telephone, e-mail, facsimile and in person without additional compensation.
 We may reimburse brokers or persons holding shares in their names, or in the names of their nominees, for their expenses in sending proxies and proxy material to beneficial owners.
-We do not expect to retain a proxy solicitation firm.
+We have retained Georgeson LLC to assist in the solicitation of proxies for a fee of \$22,500 plus customary costs and expenses for these services.